SoleTax

 The 5-year rule

 The clock starts at the filing deadline, not the day you filed.
 Every tax year's records get the same treatment, so at any moment you're holding five to six years of business paperwork.
-That's the retention SoleTax's storage is built around: everything captured stays retrievable for the full window, even if your phone doesn't make it that far.
+Everything you capture in SoleTax stays retrievable for the full window, even if your phone doesn't make it that far.

 What to keep